akromovx/GLVM/README.md

 Simple Game Engine for Windows and Linux Operating Systems with support OpenGL and Vulkan, based on Entity component system

-This is my simple game engine for Linux and Windows OS's with both Vulkan and Opengl support.
-Its based on entity component system (ECS) with user friendly C++ interface.
-Also it has partial support of GLTf and wavefront.obj 3D model formats.
-With GLVM you can make simple phong light of three types (directional, spot, point).
-Very basic physics included (collitions, gravity).

 # Assets Support

 Models